platinumxy/echo-downloader/README.md

 --verbose
 ```

-and then run `python3 echo360_downloader.py <some course link>` in that directory it will download all recordings (`--all`) from that course while spitting debug info to the console.
+and then run `python3 echo-downloader <some course link>` in that directory it will download all recordings (`--all`) from that course while spitting debug info to the console.

 If you want to use a different name for the parameter file, you can pass the parameter `--arguments-file <filename>`.
 Ironically, you cannot do this via `arguments.txt` :P